Cosmological constraints on Galileon dark energy with broken shift symmetry: Dynamical dark energy

 If the kinetic term is going to drive the accelerated expansion, we need $\alpha<0$, as with a standard kinetic term the theory is driven towards a trivial attractor solution \cite{Zumalacarregui:2020cjh}.
 We also have a quadratic potential with a massive scalar field where $V_0$ is in units of $M_{\rm P}^2 \tilde{H}^2_0$, $m^2$ is in units of $\tilde{H}^2_0$, both $\alpha$ and $\beta$ are dimensionless, and $M_{\rm P} =1$.
-In order to ensure consistency in the normalization of this model, we follow \cite{Traykova:2021hbr} and fix $\tilde{H}^2_0$ to a fiducial value $\tilde{H}^2_0 = 67.5$\,km\,s$^{-1}$Mpc$^{-1}$ in defining the model coefficients.
+In order to ensure consistency in the normalization of this model, we follow \cite{Traykova:2021hbr} and fix $\tilde{H}^2_0$ to a fiducial value $\tilde{H}_0 = 67.5$\,km\,s$^{-1}$Mpc$^{-1}$ in defining the model coefficients.
 The equation of motion for this dark energy model is\footnote{See e.g.\ \cite{DeFelice:2011bh, Bellini:2014fua} for the most general equation of motion in Horndeski gravity.
-One can then specify the Horndeski functions $G_2 = \frac{1}{2} \alpha X - V(\varphi)$, $G_3 = -\frac{1}{2 \Lambda_3} \beta X$, $G_4=\frac{1}{2}M_{\mathrm{P}}$, and $G_5 = 0$ to derive the equation of motion for this dark energy model.}
+One can then specify the Horndeski functions corresponding to the theory under discussion here, which are given by $G_2 = \alpha X - V(\varphi)$, $G_3 = -\frac{1}{\Lambda_3^3} \beta X$, $G_4=\frac{1}{2}M_{\mathrm{P}}$, and $G_5 = 0$, to derive the equation of motion for this dark energy model.}

 where we recover the familiar Klein-Gordon equation in a Friedmann background for $\alpha=1$ and $\beta =0$.
 Note that, when the kinetic term $\alpha < 0$ and has the wrong sign, this effectively inverts the sign of the mass term in the potential such that the standard positive mass potential now has a ``negative'' mass.